 Sleepwalking is when your child gets out of bed and walks around as if he’s awake, but he’s actually asleep.
-Sleepwalking doesn’t hurt your child, and most kids grow out of it.
+Sleepwalking doesn’t hurt your child, and most children grow out of it.

-Sleepwalking happens during deep sleep.
-Your child might get out of bed and walk around as if she’s awake, but she won’t respond normally to you, or anything around her.
-This can be upsetting for you to watch, but try not to worry – your child is OK.
+If your child sleepwalks, she might get out of bed and walk around as if she’s awake, but she won’t respond normally to you, or anything around her.

 Sleepwalking often happens in the first few hours of the night.
 When it happens, your child’s mind is asleep but his body is awake at the same time.